Skip to content

 controls_x array-like of shape (n + 1,)

 x-coordinates of the control points.
-Must be non-decreasing.
+Must be strictly increasing.
 If None, a zero array is created (placeholder state).

 None